Consequences of a Criminal Conviction on Immigration Status

 Can you become a US citizen if you went to jail?

 Even if you are not subject to an automatic prohibition to citizenship, the USCIS may still reject your citizenship application based on the totality of the circumstances.
 Even arrests and accusations that did not result in a conviction can result in an immigration penalty.
 USCIS can consider any time spent incarcerated when deciding on a petition for citizenship or a green card.

 Experienced Criminal Defense Lawyers Who Can Help You

 Call one of the Michigan criminal attorneys at LEWIS & DICKSTEIN, P.L.L.C. today.
 We will take the time to speak with you, answer your questions, and address your concerns regarding the immigration consequences of criminal convictions.
 Together, we will develop a winning strategy.
-Don’t delay seeking help if you are at the risk of being deported or concerned that your immigration status will be at risk.
+Don’t delay seeking help if you are at risk of being deported or concerned that your immigration status will be at risk.
 We will find a way to help you!